awsdocs/amazon-efs-user-guide/doc_source/limits.md

 + Up to 128 active user accounts for each client can have files open at the same time\.
 Each user account represents one local user logged in to the instance\.
 A user account that is logged in multiple times counts as one active user\.
 + Up to 32,768 files open at the same time on the instance\.
 Listing directory contents doesn't count as opening a file\.
 + Each unique mount on the client can acquire up to a total of 8,192 locks across a maximum of 256 unique file\-process pairs\.
 For example, a single process can acquire one or more locks on 256 separate files\.
 As another example, eight processes can each acquire one or more locks on 32 files\.
 + When connecting to Amazon EFS, NFS clients located on\-premises or in another AWS Region can observe lower throughput than when connecting to EFS from the same AWS Region\.
 This effect is because of increased network latency\.
 Network latency of 1 ms or less is required to achieve maximum per\-client throughput\.
-Use the DataSync data migration service when migrating large datasets from on\-premises NFS servers to EFS\.
-For more information, see [On\-premises performance considerations](performance-onpremises.md)\.
+Use the DataSync data migration service when migrating large datasets from on\-premises NFS servers to EFS\. \.
 + Using Amazon EFS with Microsoft Windows isn't supported\.

 ## Quotas for Amazon EFS file systems<a name="limits-fs-specific"></a>